Your Cart

 SpecimenTraining Admin

 Periodization training (training in cycles) is scientifically proven to produce specific, targeted results.
 Periodization training is the form of training that athletes implement to go from the off-season to being in peak fitness and performance condition.
-The training phases most commonly cycled are Anatomical Adaptation (muscle endurance focus), Hypertrophy (building / maintaining muscle mass), Strength (build or maintain strength) and Power (typically used for training athletes; it’s the cycle used to convert strength to generating more power).
+The training phases most commonly cycled are Conditioning (muscle endurance focus), Hypertrophy (building / maintaining muscle mass), Strength (build or maintain strength) and Power (typically used for training athletes; it’s the cycle used to convert strength to generating more power).

-To effectively get you to your goals, our periodization-based cycles and programs use a set of guidelines.
-In addition to the four conceptual pillars of periodization-based cycles we mentioned above (specificity, variation, progressions, and overload), the guidelines of periodization also rely on components that deal with choice & order of exercises, training frequency, intensity, volume, and rest intervals.
+To effectively get you to your goals, periodization-based cycles and programs use a set of guidelines.
+In addition to the four conceptual pillars of periodization-based cycles mentioned above (specificity, variation, progressions, and overload), the guidelines of periodization also rely on components that deal with choice & order of exercises, training frequency, intensity, volume, and rest intervals.

 Choice – deciding the right exercises to go into each cycle or program.
 They include total body and progress from general to specific exercises (variation); and become more specific to the activity and goal over time (specificity).